sharifinjf/DAT/README.md

 ```

 Data creation should be under the GPU environment.
-DAT works with both versions of the nuScenes dataset: v1.0-trainval and v1.0-mini.
-The v1.0-mini version is a good option for debugging.

 The dataset path must be set in the `configs/centerpoint` directory and in the `evaluate.py` file.

 ```